Amsterdam/iotsignals/README.md

     docker-compose run api python manage.py migrate

-or in your virtual envirionment:
+or in your virtual environment:

 	python manage.py migrate. (tip add database to your /etc/hosts pointing at 127.0.0.1)

 Please schedule api/deploy/docker-migrate.sh script to run once a day.
 It will create the database partitions.

+Then add the requirements:

     pip install -r requirements.txt